thibaultcha/TCCopyableLabel/README.md

 [copyableLabel setCustomString:@"Custom string to be copied"];
 ```

-In Interface Builder don't forget to add `TCCopyableLabel` in the class field:
+If you are using Interface Builder, don't forget to add `TCCopyableLabel` in the class field:

 ![Interface Builder Example](ib.png)